Here are my suggestions to help you as you start the process.

 We did this and although we knew the prices of the major expenditures (venue, church, photography, cake) we just did everything we could to save money elsewhere.
 I worked diligently in the time consuming job of figuring out how to stretch the money we had allotted for this special day.

-Decide what is most important.
-Invest your money in the things that matter most.
+2. Decide what is most important and invest your money in those things.

 My daughter did not want to get married in the church fellowship hall.
 No matter how many ways we brainstormed (and believe me, we went round and round about this) to “camouflage” it the room was still unappealing.
 We spent a few weeks looking and analyzing before we came up with the perfect location.
 The venue was important to Rachel and we made it a priority.